Bilinear representation mitigates reversal curse and enables consistent model editing: Related work

-\paragraph{Model Editing and Logical Generalization.} Model editing aims to update facts in LMs without costly retraining~\citep{de-cao2021editing}.
+\paragraph{Model Editing and Logical Generalization.} Model editing aims to update facts in language models without costly retraining~\citep{de-cao2021editing}.
 Various model editing methods have been proposed, such as ROME~\citep{meng2022locating} and MEMIT~\citep{meng2023massediting}, which show better generalization than naive fine-tuning, but all editing algorithms suffer from the reversal curse~\citep{thibodeau2022but, yao2023editing}.
 This points to a deeper conceptual challenge. \citet{hase2024fundamental} provide a comprehensive critique, framing model editing as an instance of belief revision, for which no simple solution exists.
 They argue that logical generalization is not just a desirable feature but a core requirement for any successful editing paradigm, and they demonstrate empirically that current methods often fail to produce coherent belief updates.
-While these works call for better testbeds, the underlying mechanisms causing these failures remain an open question.
-In our work, instead of proposing new editing algorithms, we investigate the prerequisite internal structures that enable logical consistency after model editing.
+Recently, \cite{nishi2025representation} demonstrate that editing can break the underlying topological structure of the learned knowledge.
+This suggests that the brittleness of model editing is tied to the preservation of internal geometry.
+In our work, we investigate the prerequisite internal algebraic structures that enable logical consistency after model editing.